Beyond Gaussian Initializations: Signal Preserving Weight Initialization for Odd-Sigmoid Activations: Methodology

 \section{Methodology}

 We first define the odd–sigmoid function class~(Section~\ref {4.1}).
 Building on this, we propose a weight initialization for feedforward networks with odd–sigmoid activations~(Section~\ref{4.2}).
-The proofs of theoretical results are provided in Appendix~\ref{Appendix A}.
+In Section~\ref{section4.3}, we highlight how the proposed initialization differs from standard Gaussian i.i.d.\ initializations, and show these differences through theoretical analysis and numerical experiments.
+The proofs of the theoretical results are provided in Appendix~\ref{Appendix A}, and additional numerical results are presented in Appendix~\ref{Appendix B}.